irods/irods/manual.rst

     A resource, or storage resource, is a software/hardware system that stores digital data. iRODS clients can operate on local or remote data stored on different types of resources through a common interface.

 Rules
     Rules are a major innovation in iRODS that let users automate data management tasks, essential as data collections scale to petabytes across hundreds of millions of files.
-Rules allow users to automate enforcement of complex Management Policies (workflows), controlling the server-side execution (via Micro-services) of all data access and manipulation operations, with the capability of verifying these operations.
+Rules allow users to automate enforcement of complex Management Policies (workflows), controlling the server-side execution (via Microservices) of all data access and manipulation operations, with the capability of verifying these operations.

 Rule Engine
     The Rule Engine interprets Rules following the iRODS rule syntax.
-The Rule Engine, which runs on all iRODS servers, is invoked by server-side procedure calls and selects, prioritizes, and applies Rules and their corresponding Micro-services.
-The Rule Engine can apply recovery procedures if a Micro-service or Action fails.
+The Rule Engine, which runs on all iRODS servers, is invoked by server-side procedure calls and selects, prioritizes, and applies Rules and their corresponding Microservices.
+The Rule Engine can apply recovery procedures if a Microservice or Action fails.

 Scalability
     Scalability means that a computer system performs well, even when scaled up to very large sizes.
 In iRODS, this refers to its ability to manage Collections ranging from the data on a single disk to petabytes (millions of gigabytes) of data in hundreds of millions of files distributed across multiple locations and administrative domains.